Zeshaninsta/SebilAi/README.md

 ### Step 1

 To install Django, you will need to have **Python** installed on your system.
-You can download it from [here].

 Once you have Python installed, you can install Django using the following command: